vshn/appcat-service-prototype/README.md

 For compositions that deploy the service with Helm this might be interesting, however compositions that can directly deploy cloud-provider-specific service instances using Crossplane providers this may be without dependencies.

 The most flexible solution would be to write a custom Crossplane provider.

+### Service Architecture Choice

+The current idea is to provision multiple types of service architecture.
+For example "Standalone", "Replicated", "Clustered" or "Cloud Instance".

+Since it's in most cases impossible to easily switch from one type to the other, it makes sense to create a dedicated CRD for each type of architecture, for example
+- `RedisStandaloneInstance`
+- `RedisReplicatedInstance`
+- `RedisClusteredInstance`
+- `RedisCloudInstance`

+instead of relying on a single CRD that offers an enum in the API specs.

+This avoids having to "switch-case" specs in the CRD API scheme, or immutable fields after creation or other measures that make the API spec rather confusing ("which fields are relevant for which type...?").

+And probably most importantly; it conveys a clear message to the user that architecture types cannot be changed from one to the other.
+Customers would have to provision new instance and migrate their data.